 Let's face it, moving day is no picnic.
 Experience has taught us organization is the key to making your relocation to New Smyrna Beach Florida as smooth as possible.
 By using these helpful tips, your move will be much more organized and less stressful.
 If we can be of assistance, contact us, your New Smyrna Beach Florida real estate experts.

 Host a garage or yard sale to get rid of outgrown or unused items.
 If time prevents you from holding a yard sale, consider donating the items to a charitable organization like the Salvation Army or the Goodwill Foundation.

-- Mark fragile boxes so movers can identify them quickly and easily.
+Use sturdy, reinforced boxes, and if packing fragile items, pack them with care.
+Consider using bubble wrap or other packing material for extra cushion and security.
+If you secure free boxes at your neighborhood supermarket or liquor store, just remember they are not reinforced.
+Mark fragile boxes so movers can identify them quickly and easily.
 Be sure you point out to your mover those boxes that contain high-value items and secure extra insurance for those items.

 - Pack dishes, bowls, plates and other glass objects vertically, rather than flat and stacked.

 - Pack heavier items in smaller boxes.